• Home

 Cook Chickpeas

-Place Chickpeas in a pot, cover with cold water and add a pinch of Salt.
+Place Chickpeas in a pot, cover with cold water and add Salt and Cumin.

 Bring to a boil then reduce heat and cook for 10 minutes.